maarten-pennings/6502/2emulation/README.md

 }
 ```

 In case you wonder where this code is coming from.
-I wrote a simple assembler program that constantly increments X and stores it on location 155
-(not wise, since that is in the stack area, but hey, we use no stack).
-This is the assembler code
+I wrote a simple assembler program that constantly increments X and stores it on location 155 (not wise, since that is in the stack area, but hey, we don't need stack right now).
+This is the assembler code.

 ```asm
 * = $0200